 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-We see postgraduate study as a vital component of our research culture, with students bringing their own ideas and initiatives to fruition, and engaging in research 'conversations' with their fellow students and with academic staff.
-Postgraduates participate in the organisation of conferences and study days, play leading roles in departmental and faculty-based online journals (the Bristol Journal of English Studies, and Harts and Minds), and are active in research 'clusters' and reading groups.
-The successful completion of an outstanding research project, with the guidance of demanding and stimulating supervisors, remains at the heart of postgraduate study; we aim to deliver that outcome, but we also want the student's experience to be enriched by wider academic contacts and by focused, helpful professional development.
+We see postgraduate study as a vital component of our research culture, with students bringing their own ideas and initiatives to fruition, and engaging in research conversations with their fellow students and academic staff.
+Postgraduates take part in organising conferences and study days, play leading roles in departmental and faculty-based online journals (the Bristol Journal of English Studies, and Harts and Minds), and are active in research clusters and reading groups.
+Successfully completing an outstanding research project, with the guidance of demanding and stimulating supervisors, remains at the heart of postgraduate study.
+We aim to deliver that outcome, but we also want the student's experience to be enriched by wider academic contacts and by focused, helpful professional development.

 The departmental research seminar, which meets throughout the academic session, is the principal forum for academic staff and graduate students to present and discuss their recent research.
-At each session there is a mix of speakers from outside Bristol (including independent scholars as well as those affiliated to other universities), graduate students, and members of staff.
-Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University; many other events are organized within the Faculty of Arts through BIRTHA (Bristol Institute for the Arts and Humanities), and across the University by the IAS (Institute for Advanced Studies), a major forum for interdisciplinary research.
-A notable recent development in the Faculty of Arts has been the formation of research 'clusters' in fields as diverse as 'the sea', 'the history of the book', and 'colonialism and postcolonialism' and 'medical humanities' and 'digital humanities'.
-These research clusters bring together scholars from different disciplines to share their research, devise innovative research projects, and give 'interdisciplinarity' a real basis in academic practice.
+At each session there is a mix of speakers from outside Bristol (including independent scholars as well as those affiliated to other universities), graduate students and members of staff.
+Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University; many other events are organised within the Faculty of Arts through BIRTHA (Bristol Institute for the Arts and Humanities), and across the University by the IAS (Institute for Advanced Studies), a major forum for interdisciplinary research.
+A notable recent development in the Faculty of Arts has been the formation of research clusters in fields as diverse as the sea, the history of the book, colonialism and postcolonialism, medical humanities and digital humanities.
+These research clusters bring together scholars from different disciplines to share their research, devise innovative research projects and give interdisciplinarity a real basis in academic practice.
 We are fully engaged with these new initiatives.

-A large number of graduates from this programme develop careers in higher education or work on high level research projects in the field of English Literature; some graduates take up careers in freelance writing and editors.
+A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of English literature; some graduates take up careers in freelance writing and editing.